Msuren48106/Exp-7-Synchornous-counters-/README.md

 Program for flipflops  and verify its truth table in quartus using Verilog programming.

-Developed by: keerthivasan M
+Developed by: M.suren.

-RegisterNumber: 23014067
+RegisterNumber: 23005055

 ### UP COUNTER